-Garrett Anderson began his training in Walnut Creek, CA under the direction of Richard Cammack and Zola Dishong at the Contra Costa Ballet Centre.
-He went on to study on scholarship at San Francisco Ballet school and then in Pacific Northwest Ballet’s professional division.
+Garrett Anderson began his training in Walnut Creek, California, under the direction of Richard Cammack and Zola Dishong at the Contra Costa Ballet Centre.
+He continued to study on scholarship at San Francisco Ballet School, and then in Pacific Northwest Ballet’s professional division.

-In 2016, Garrett became Chair of the Dance Dept. at New Mexico School for the Arts.
-He has since performed two seasons with SF Danceworks in San Francisco for which he was named as one of the years outstanding male performers by Dance Europe in 2016.
-Garrett has also been a Guest artist with LED, Ballet Chicago, Civic ballet of Chicago, and Chicago Reparatory Ballet.
-Garrett was the recipient of the American Ballet Theatre national dance scholarship and holds a B.A. from St. Mary’s college of California.
+In 2016, Garrett became Chair of the Dance Department at New Mexico School for the Arts, where he created curriculum, taught, choreographed, and staged existing works including pieces by Alejandro Cerrudo and Penny Saunders.
+He has since performed three seasons with SFDanceworks, for which he was named one of the year’s outstanding male performers by Dance Europe.
+Garrett has also been a guest artist with Ballet Chicago, Civic Ballet of Chicago, Chicago Repertory Ballet and Boise’s LED.
+Garrett was the recipient of an American Ballet Theatre national dance scholarship and holds a B.A. from St. Mary’s College of California.

 Anne received her training from Dame Sonia Arova and Thor Sutowski, The Washington School of Ballet, and The Kirov Academy.
 She began her professional career with Alabama Ballet, later joining Oregon Ballet Theatre (OBT) where she enjoyed a fifteen-year career.
 She became a principal dancer for OBT and danced leading roles in works by George Balanchine, James Kudelka, Christopher Wheeldon, Twyla Tharp, Jerome Robbins, Paul Taylor, Trey McIntyre, Nicolo Fonte, and had numerous original roles created for her by